trainings-juanmaguitar/bootcamp-september2017/README.md

 ## Description ##

-This repository contains the presentation used in the Full Stack Web Development Bootcamp done by [SkylabCoders Academy](http://www.skylabcoders.com/es/) for _10 weeks_ from 10th April to 15nd June in 2017.
+This repository contains the presentation used in the Full Stack Web Development Bootcamp done by [SkylabCoders Academy](http://www.skylabcoders.com/es/) for _11 weeks_ from 18th September to 1st December in 2017.

-## Training Goals (Stream 1) ##
+## Training Goals ##

 Learn and practice all basic knowledge so the students at the end of the stream are able to: